NSLS-II-BMM/BeamlineManual/docs/kafka.rst

    :align: center

    An example of the final plot for an alignment of the *ex situ* sample wheel.
-The green X marks shows the aligned positions in ``xafs_x`` and ``xafs_y``.
+The green X marks show the aligned positions in ``xafs_x`` and ``xafs_y``.